FAIRplus/the-fair-cookbook/content/recipes/interoperability/bioactivity-profile.md

     [http://www.bioassayontology.org/bao/bao_complete.owl](http://www.bioassayontology.org/bao/bao_complete.owl)

     The BioAssay Ontology (BAO) describes biological screening assays and their results, including high-throughput screening (HTS) data for the purpose of categorising assays and data analysis.
-BAO is an extensible, knowledge-based, highly expressive (currently [SHOIQ(D)](SHOIQ(D))) description of biological assays making use of descriptive logic based features of the [Web Ontology Language (OWL)](https://www.w3.org/TR/owl2-syntax/)
+BAO is an extensible, knowledge-based, highly expressive description of biological assays {footcite}`pmid21702939` making use of descriptive logic based features of the [Web Ontology Language (OWL)](https://www.w3.org/TR/owl2-syntax/)

-* __Ontology of units of Measure (OM)__
- [http://www.ontology-of-units-of-measure.org/resource/om-2](http://www.ontology-of-units-of-measure.org/resource/om-2)
- The OM ontology provides classes, instances, and properties that represent the different concepts used for defining and using measures and units.
+* **Ontology of units of Measure (OM)** [http://www.ontology-of-units-of-measure.org/resource/om-2](http://www.ontology-of-units-of-measure.org/resource/om-2) The OM ontology provides classes, instances, and properties that represent the different concepts used for defining and using measures and units.
  It includes, for instance, common units such as the SI units meter and kilogram, and a wide range of units of significance for the field of Chemistry and related information.
 It can be easily mapped to other resources such as [Unit Ontology](https://www.ebi.ac.uk/ols/ontologies/om), with tools such as [OXO](https://www.ebi.ac.uk/spot/oxo/)

-More information on annotating data with ontologies using tools like [Zooma](https://www.ebi.ac.uk/spot/zooma/), can be found in Section 7.7.3.3. of [this recipe ](https://fairplus.github.io/the-fair-cookbook/content/recipes/interoperability/ontology-robot-recipe.html)
+More information on annotating data with ontologies using tools like [Zooma](https://www.ebi.ac.uk/spot/zooma/), can be found in Section 7.7.3.3. of [this recipe](https://w3id.org/faircookbook/FCB023)

 ### Exemplar Bioactivity datasets